-- Link to data source: Information Centre, Archived data sources
+- Link to data source: Health and Social Care Information Centre, Archived data sources

 - Link to associated reports: Health Survey for England 2008: physical activity and fitness.
 Statistics on Obesity, Physical, Activity and Diet: England 2011, Health Survey for England 2010: respiratory health, Health Survey for England 2011 report